-We hereby consent to the incorporation by reference in the Registration Statements of Ault Alliance, Inc. on Forms S-8 (No. 333-233681, No. 333-259087) and Forms S-3 (No. 333-250980, No. 333-260618 and No. 333-262350) of our report dated April 17, 2023, relating to the financial statements of ENERTEC SYSTEMS 2001 LTD which are not included in this Annual Report on Form 10-K of Ault Alliance, Inc.
+We hereby consent to the incorporation by reference in the Prospectus constituting a part of this Registration Statement on Pre-effective amendment no. 4 to Form S-3 (File No. 333-262350) of our report dated April 17, 2023, relating to the financial statements of ENERTEC SYSTEMS 2001 LTD, not included herein, appearing in the Annual Report on Form 10-K for the year ended December 31, 2022 of Ault Alliance, Inc. (formerly known as: BitNile Holdings, Inc.).